teiwei2003/cosmos-sdk/docs/zh/architecture/adr-038-state-listening.md

 type MultiStore interface {
 	...

-	// ListeningEnabled returns if listening is enabled for the KVStore belonging the provided StoreKey ListeningEnabled(key StoreKey) bool
+	//ListeningEnabled returns if listening is enabled for the KVStore belonging the provided StoreKey ListeningEnabled(key StoreKey) bool

-	// AddListeners adds WriteListeners for the KVStore belonging to the provided StoreKey
+	//AddListeners adds WriteListeners for the KVStore belonging to the provided StoreKey
-	// It appends the listeners to a current set, if one already exists AddListeners(key StoreKey, listeners []WriteListener) }
+	//It appends the listeners to a current set, if one already exists AddListeners(key StoreKey, listeners []WriteListener) }
 ```